thirumurthis/Learnings/seaweed-s3/README-blog.md

   - KinD cli
   - kubectl cli
   - helm cli
-  - JBang configured

 ### Summary

+To start with we install KinD cluster with one control-plane and 3 data-plane.
+The configuration used uses extraPortMapping configuration to access the Apisix Ingress from th
-The KinD cluster is created using the kind cli using the configuration to expose ports.
-Once the KinD cluster is ready, the certificate manager and Apisix is deployed using the helm charts.
-The Apisix Ingress is deployed as dual mode where the control plane and data plane is deployed.
-With the cert manager and Apisix installed, the Certificate Issuer, Apisix Tls and Apisix Routes are created.
-The Apisix Route will be used for accessing the Seaweed admin ui, filer ui, etc.
+The certificate manager and Apisix aredeployed using the helm charts.
+The Apisix Ingress is deployed as dual mode (control plane and data plane), the etcd is deployed part of the control plane.
-The Jbang based simple Java code uses Spring Boot, Picocli and aws sdk to connect to the hosted Seaweedfs S3 gateway using certificate to create and list buckets.
-Also, to upload single file to bucket.
+With the cert manager and Apisix installed to access the Apisix dashboard the Certificate Issuer, Apisix Tls and Apisix Routes are created (This is optional).
+The Seaweedfs operator is installed using the charts in seaweedfs-operator namespace, the seaweed cluster itself is deployed in seaweedfs namespace.
+To configure the S3 to be accessible from host using https, the SSL certificate needs to be configure before deploying the Seaweedfs cluster.
+For this the Cert Issuer and Certificate request resources are deployed to the Seaweedfs (since we are using cert manager namespace scoped).
+With the certificate resources installed, the ApisixTLS resource with the DNS name defined for admin, filer and S3 endpoint is installed, this will create a secret with the self-signed CA cert info.
+The TLS secret info is used in the Seaweedfs configuration tls property.
+The Apisix Route configuration deployed will be used for accessing the Seaweed admin UI, filer UI and S3 endpoint.

 ### Installation